-Our lesson on how to paint a parrot in a Pop Art style is a demonstration of the steps involved in creating our parrot painting above.
+Our lesson on 'how to paint a parrot' in a Pop Art style is a step by step demonstration of the technique used to create our parrot painting.
 It was created in three distinct stages:

 The style of our parrot painting was influenced by the art of Andy Warhol and created with gouache (an opaque form of watercolor) and black ink on white paper.